 - avoid public spaces where there are other people, especially indoors

-- avoid public transportation and unnecessary travel
+- avoid public transportation when possible and unnecessary travel

 - avoid all social gatherings that are indoors or where people are close together